-AGECs were designed to articulate with different academic majors, and their particular requirements vary accordingly.
-In some major-specific pathways, students are allowed to choose from a broad list of courses to satisfy the AGEC requirements; for others the courses are more restricted or even specified.
-Additional information on academic majors at the Arizona public universities can be accessed via the following website: www.aztransfer.com
+AGECs were designed to articulate with different academic majors at the state universities, and their particular requirements vary accordingly.
+In some major-specific pathways, students are allowed to choose from a broad list of courses to satisfy the AGEC requirements, and for others the courses are more restricted or even specified.
+Additional information on academic majors at the Arizona public universities can be accessed via the following website: aztransfer.com/tools

-- 1. The AGEC-A is designed to satisfy requirements in many liberal arts majors as well as other majors that articulate with an Associate in Arts degree (e.g., social sciences, fine arts, humanities, elementary education).
+- 1. The AGEC-A is designed to satisfyGeneral Education requirements in many liberal arts majors as well as other majors that articulate with an Associate in Arts degree (e.g., social sciences, fine arts, humanities, elementary education).
 AGEC-A requires a minimum of college mathematics or college algebra to satisfy the Mathematics [MA] requirement. - 2.
-The AGEC-B is designed to satisfy requirements in business majors that articulate with the Associate in Business.
+The AGEC-B is designed to satisfy requirements in business majors that articulate with the Associate in Business (ABUS-GR, ABUS-SR).
 AGEC-B requires a minimum of brief calculus to satisfy the Mathematics [MA] requirement. - 3.
 The AGEC-S is designed to satisfy requirements in majors with more prescriptive mathematics and mathematics-based science requirements such as many in the sciences, technology, engineering and mathematics.
-AGEC-S requires a minimum of the first course in a calculus sequence to satisfy the Mathematics [MA] requirement, and a minimum of eight credits of either university chemistry, university physics, general biology for majors, or physical and historical geology to satisfy the Natural Sciences [SQ/SG] requirement.
-In addition, students must select six to ten additional credits of Subject Options comprised of math and/or science appropriate to their major.
+AGEC-S requires a minimum of the first course in a calculus sequence to satisfy the Mathematics [MA] requirement, and a minimum of eight (8) credits of either university chemistry, university physics, general biology for majors, or physical and historical geology to satisfy the Natural Sciences [SQ/SG] requirement.
+In addition, students must select six (6)- to ten (10) additional credits of Subject Options composed of math and/or science appropriate to their major.

-Academic Policies that Govern the AGEC-A, -B, -S
+Academic Policies that Govern the AGEC A, B, S

-- Requires completion of at least 35 credit hours (AGEC-A, AGEC-B) and 36 credit hours (AGEC-S) in courses numbered 100 and above and that a minimum of 12 of those credits be taken at one or any combination of the MCCCD colleges.
-See First Year Composition [FYC] notes in the following AGEC descriptions and footer for credit minimum exceptions. - All MCCCD courses applied to the AGEC must be completed with a grade of "C" or better. - All MCCCD courses applied to the AGEC must be accepted for transfer credit as a direct equivalent, departmental elective, or general elective credit at ASU, NAU, and UAZ according to the Course Equivalency Guide for the academic year in which the course was taken.
-Courses applied exclusively to the Bachelor of Applied Science are ineligible for inclusion in the AGEC.
+- Requires completion of at least 35 credit hours\ (for AGEC-A and AGEC-B) and 36 credit hours\ (for AGEC-S) in courses numbered 100 and above that have been approved for one or more AGEC designations; a minimum of 12 of those credits must be completed at one or any combination of the MCCCD colleges.
+See First Year Composition [FYC] notes in the following AGEC descriptions and footer for credit minimum exceptions.\ - All MCCCD courses applied to the AGEC must be completed with a grade of "C" or better. - All MCCCD courses applied to the AGEC must be accepted for transfer credit as a direct equivalent, departmental elective, or general elective credit at ASU, NAU, and UAZ according to the Course Equivalency Guide for the academic year in which the course was taken.
+Courses approved for transfer exclusively toward the Bachelor of Applied Science are ineligible for inclusion in the AGEC.